hitarthkhurana/SCALEDOTFUN/README.md

-# SCALE.FUN 🚀
+# Scale.fun 🏷️

-**Decentralized AI Data Labeling Platform**
+**Decentralized AI Data Labeling Marketplace**

-Connect AI Labs needing labeled data with a ZK-verified workforce earning crypto on mobile.
-Workers complete micro-tasks, earn instant cUSD payouts, and AI Labs can sell completed datasets on a decentralized marketplace powered by Filecoin.
+Connect AI Labs needing labeled training data with a global, crypto-incentivized workforce on mobile.
+Workers complete micro-labeling tasks and earn instant cUSD.
+Completed datasets are permanently stored on Filecoin and sold on a decentralized marketplace.

-**Built for:**
+**🎯 Prize Tracks:**
-- 🟣 **Celo**: Mobile-first payments with cUSD
+- 🟣 **Celo**: Mobile-first payments with real cUSD on Mainnet
-- 🔐 **Self Protocol**: ZK-verified identity (age, country) for task gating
+- 🔐 **Self Protocol**: ZK-verified identity for region and age-specific labeling
-- 💾 **Filecoin**: Decentralized storage for datasets with fast retrieval
+- 💾 **Filecoin**: Decentralized dataset storage on Calibration Testnet with fast retrieval

 ## 🚀 Deployed Contracts